NunoSempere/nunosempere.com/blog/2023/08/01/squiggle.c/index.md

 delta: -18537322405.459286, relative delta: -463.707799
 ```

 What is happening in this case is that you are taking a normal, like normal(-0.195240, 4.883106), and you are exponentiating it to arrive at a lognormal.
 But normal(-0.195240, 4.883106) is going to have some noninsignificant weight on, say, 18.
-But exp(18) = 39976300, and points like it are going to end up a nontrivial amount to the analytical mean and standard deviation, even though they have little probability mass.
+But exp(18) = 39976300, and points like it are going to end up a nontrivial amount to the analytical mean and standard deviation, even though they have little probability mass&period;

 The reader can also check that for more plausible real-world values, like those fitting a lognormal to a really wide 90% confidence interval from 10 to 10k, errors aren't eggregious: